pushpachoudhary0412/Thesis_Code/memory-bank/activeContext.md

     - benchmarks/bench_20251107T122701/mean_auroc.png (if AUROC present)
   - Note: threadpoolctl emitted a RuntimeWarning about multiple OpenMP libs — thread-limiting env vars mitigate runtime instability.

+- Minor script fixes
+  - Updated scripts/bench_plot.py to silence IDE/static-analysis warning by adding a Pylance-safe import ignore on matplotlib (import matplotlib.pyplot as plt  # type: ignore[import]).
+This preserves runtime fallback behavior when matplotlib/seaborn are not installed while avoiding Pylance "could not be resolved from source" diagnostics.
+  - Updated mimiciv_backdoor_study/eval.py:
+    - Removed the top-level numpy import to address IDE/Pylance warnings and reduce top-level binary deps.
+    - Kept model inference paths using torch tensors; converted batch outputs to plain Python lists (probs/preds/targets) before computing metrics to avoid requiring numpy at module import time.
+    - Added a pure-Python fallback implementation of accuracy_score when scikit-learn is not available.
+    - Added a small sys.path insertion so the script can be executed directly from the repository root (preserves intended PYTHONPATH behavior for both direct runs and CI).
+    - Verified the script runs and displays help; further integration tests (eval run against a saved run) are pending per user confirmation.

 ## Important artifacts & locations (new / verified)
 - detectors:
   - mimiciv_backdoor_study/detectors/activation_clustering.py